amustaffar/exhibition-curation-platform/Resubmission responses.md

+### 12 March 2025 feedback - responses and/or rebuttals

-## The Technical Team had the following comments:
+### The Technical Team had the following comments:

 > Readme is clear but sparse.
 What is the project, how did you make it, what tech did you use?
 Installation instructions would benefit from formatting.